MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcbasetabctrl-class.md

 ### <a name="parameters"></a>Parametri

 *iTab*<br/>
-[in] Indice a base zero della scheda da controllare.
+[in] Indice in base zero della scheda da controllare.

 ### <a name="return-value"></a>Valore restituito

-Diverso da zero se la scheda specificata è visibile; in caso contrario 0.
+Valore diverso da zero se la scheda specificata è visibile, 0 in caso contrario.

 ##  <a name="isvs2005style"></a>  CMFCBaseTabCtrl::IsVS2005Style